-I was recently contacted by the Chronicles of Faith team, to promote some of their newly released videos, and when I viewed a few of their YouTube shows, I was pleasantly surprised and very much amused!
-I was so pleased by these brothers efforts, of bringing awareness to the Muslim ummah, that I asked them for an interview as well.
-It is always refreshing to see the youth taking initiatives to improve society, instead of only bemoan its ills.
+Recently I came in contact with the team at Chronicles of Faith, to promote their newly released videos.
+When I viewed a few of their YouTube shows, I was pleasantly surprised and very much amused!
+It is always refreshing to see people taking positive initiatives to improve society, instead of bemoaning its ills.
 These guys deserve a big pat on the back for their input towards the youth.

-Some of their videos can be enjoyed by kids of all ages, and some are more applicable for tween and up.
-Either way, sit back and read the very first interview with Tarek Alaywan of the Chronicles of Faith Team.
-But first, enjoy an intro to one of our favorite videos from Chronicles of Faith, presented by Boonaa Mohammed.
+Some of their videos can be enjoyed by kids of all ages and some are more applicable for tweens and up.
+Either way, sit back and read an interview with Tarek Alaywan of the Chronicles of Faith Team.
+But first, enjoy an intro to one of their promoted videos from Chronicles of Faith, presented by Boonaa Mohammed.

-COF: Wa Alaikum Salaam!
+Wa Alaikum Salaam!
 Chronicles of Faith is a group of young Muslims, who are funny, yet take religion seriously.
-We hold the view that da’wah can be used in different ways, and our way is through comedy, of course ‘halal comedy’, which is not usual in Muslim communities in the West, nor in the rest of the Ummah.
-We are in Canada, Montreal specifically, but 3 of us have gone to Texas (Adel, Nour and Nafie).
+We hold the view that da’wah can be used in different ways, and our way is through comedy, of course, ‘halal comedy’, which is not usual in Muslim communities in the West, nor in the rest of the Ummah.
+We are in Canada, Montreal specifically, but 3 of us have gone to Texas (Adel, Nour, and Nafie).

-2. MM: Who is part of the Chronicles of Faith team?
+2. Who is part of the Chronicles of Faith team?

-COF: In Chronicles of Faith there are 7 members, Adel, Nour, Mohedeen, Khadr, Nafie, Omar and myself, Tarek.
+In Chronicles of Faith, there are seven members, Adel, Nour, Mohedeen, Khadr, Nafie, Omar and myself, Tarek.

-3. MM: Please tell us a little about each team member, starting with yourself.
+3. Please tell us a little about each team member, starting with yourself.

 Nour Moudarres, a Lebanese brother, he’s our editor and also a student at the Bayyinah Institute.
 Mohedeen Tabbara, a Lebanese brother, a student of Concordia University, and the ameer for Montreal Team.

-4. MM: Mashallah, you all are gifted and have a promising path ahead, Inshallah.
-So how did Chronicles of Faith actually begin and when?
+4. Mashallah you are all gifted and have a promising path ahead Inshallah.
+So how did Chronicles of Faith begin and when?

-5. MM: Alhamdulillah that’s commendable, putting your thoughts into action.
-What kind of message are your trying to convey to the youth with your videos?
+5. Alhamdulillah, that’s commendable.
+What kind of message are you trying to convey to the youth with your videos?

-6. MM: Yes, I agree that humor is an effective way to get a message across, especially to the youth.
-Now would you please share the process of how you make a video?
+6. Yes, I agree, humor is an effective way to get a message across to the youth.
+Please share the process of making a video?

-7. MM: How long does it take to make a COF video?
+7. How long does it take to make a COF video?

-8. MM: How do you come up with topics for your videos?
+8. How do you come up with topics for your videos?

-9. MM: I do agree that those messages are very much-needed!
-Now I have to ask, who thinks-up all of the humor in your videos?
+9. I agree that those messages are much-needed.
+Now I have to ask, who thinks up all of the humor in your videos?

-COF: We have different locations, either at Mohedeen’s garage, or my basement, or at an Islamic community center, depending on the availability of each location.
+We have different locations, either at Mohedeen’s garage, or my basement or at an Islamic community center, depending on the availability of each location.

-11. MM: Where do you find your props and backgrounds for your videos?
+11. Where do you find your props and backgrounds for your videos?

-12. MM: There are 2 brothers on your team who are married right?
-Can they please share some of their best marriage advice for Muslimommy Muslimdaddy readers for our new marriage section?
+12. There are two brothers on your team who are married.
+Can they share some of their best marriage advice for mommy readers?

-COF: It is always great to hear other people’s positive perspectives on relationships.
-Yes that is correct.
+It is always great to hear other people’s positive perspectives on relationships.
+Nour says,

 “No relationship is perfect, you’re bound to argue sometimes … when it happens, swallow your ego and be patient, there is a reason why marriage is considered completing half your Deen.
 The reason for that, because it’s a character builder, not a fantasy world.
 Next advice I would say, is marry someone strictly for her Deen, not because she’s funny or beautiful, and even if she is, try to keep that intention as pure as possible at all times, and remember this intention even in your marriage, and Allah will bless it.”